Bisrad/Learn-GitHub/README.md

 <h2>User Story<h2>

 As a Front End Developer,
-I want to Understand the fundamentals of Pull and Pull requests, So that I can work with a development team functionally
+I want to Understand the fundamentals of Push and Pull requests, So that I can work with a development team functionally

 <hr>